Razer is closing its game store after less than a year

 Steam made $4.7 billion in 2017 (we don’t yet know its total for 2018) and Epic Games, buoyed by the runaway success of Fortnite, banked a $3 billion profit last year across its entire business, sources previously told TechCrunch.

-Amazon-owned Twitch — which dominates the live-streaming space — has its own store, while Epic launched a very competitive offering at end of 2018.
+Amazon-owned Twitch — which dominates the live-streaming space — had its own store before it closed, while Epic launched a very competitive offering at end of 2018.
 The Epic Games Store, though, is fairly sparsely populated at this point.
 It is a long-term project, but the fact that even a company of the size and influence of Epic needs time goes to show the struggle that any new entrant will face.

 The Razer Game Store will close its doors at 1am PST February 28.
 All purchased games will continue to work and pre-ordered titles will ship as planned, according to Razer.
 Discount vouchers must be used before that date, however.